The Cognitive Profile in Autism Spectrum Disorders and

 By attending, participants can:

-- Propose how best to think about challenging behaviors to ensure better outcomes.
+- Describe research on attributional style that shows how best to think about challenging behaviors to insure better outcomes.

 CAROL KRANOWITZ, MA